Trout Fishing In The Rain – Is It Better?

 An angler fishing for trout in dirty water

-An angler fishing for trout in dirty water.
-This river is usually gin clear but it just finished raining and my clients were faced with dirty water conditions.
+My client fishing for trout in dirty water.
+This river is usually very clear, but it just finished raining and my clients were faced with dirty water conditions.
 A quick switch to bigger brighter flies kept them on the trout.

 If I am bait fishing, I will use larger and brighter baits like big spawn bags or even big flies like a chartreuse woolly bugger.
-If you only have small spawn bags on you just thread two or three of them on the hook at the same time.
+If you only have small spawn bags, just thread two or three of them on the hook at the same time.

 Gear Up For The Rain